 - Apple leather: Made from the remains of apples from the food industry

-- Fruitleather Rotterdam: Since up to 3.500 kilograms of leftover fruit and vegetables are thrown away every day at the famous weekly market in Rotterdam, students developed a way of extracting a valuable raw material from the supposed waste.
-To do this, the fruit is boiled down, rotted and then dried so that it can be processed into objects with a leather look.
+- Fruitleather Rotterdam: Since up to 3.500 kilograms of fruit and vegetable scraps are thrown away every day at Rotterdam's well-known weekly market, students developed a way to extract a valuable raw material from the supposed waste.
+To do this, the fruit is boiled down, rotted, and then dried to be simply processed further into objects with a leather look.

 - Synthetic fabrics: Artificial fabrics are not always taboo.
-Recycled polyester or plastic protect the environment and are durable and resistant.
+Recycled polyester or plastic can protect the environment and is durable as well as resistant.

 - Mushroom leather: Feels like felt with a very light weight